Notes to the Statement of Income and Expenses

 % Total expenses on behalf of the objective / total expenses

 One of War Child’s core values is transparency.
 In our annual accounts this translates to openness about where our funds come from and how we spend them.
 Specifically, we are transparent about the cost allocation of general expenses.
-War Child allocates most of its head office expenses directly to the relevant cost category, meaning that if and when possible, each expense is recognized under the relevant cost category.
-The expenses related to general management roles, such as the managing director, the director of finance, the director of HR and the manager ICT are fully attributed to the cost category for management and administration.
+War Child allocates most of its head office expenses directly to the relevant cost category, meaning that - if and when possible - each expense is recognised under the relevant cost category.
+The expenses related to general management roles, such as the managing director, the director of Shared Operations, the Finance manager, the HR manager and the manager ICT are fully attributed to the cost category for management and administration.

 Door to door engagement